 Contact an Accident Lawyer in Eastern PA

 Our auto accident lawyers and personal injury attorneys care about our clients and their families.
 Whether you need help with a car accident lawsuit or have sustained a TBI in a slip-and-fall incident, our dedicated team at Thomas, Conrad & Conrad is here for you.
 With offices in Northampton, Lehigh, Berks, and Monroe counties, we serve clients throughout eastern Pennsylvania.
-To schedule a free consultation with a personal injury lawyer, contact us or call 610-867-2900.
+To schedule your consultation with a personal injury lawyer, contact us or call 610-867-2900.